stephanosio/CmsisDsp-TestPatternConverter/README.md

 ### Notes

-- This utility is supported on both Windows and Linux (macOS should work too, but is not tested).
+- This utility is supported on Linux, macOS and Windows.
-- Mono Runtime is required to run this utility on Linux (tested with Mono 6.6.0.161).
+- [.NET 5 Runtime](https://dotnet.microsoft.com/download/dotnet/5.0) is required to run this
+  utility.